kanokarob/Biome-Strongholds-Smithed/README.md

 - Clicking the button removes the wall, revealing more to explore

 **Secret Lever**
-- Generates in Jungle and Forest Strongholds
+- Generates in Jungle, Forest, and Savanna Strongholds
 - One or two Levers hidden on walls or in alcoves in the wall
 - Finding one or both Levers (depending on the room type) will open a secret passage to the other half of the room
 - Can be opened from both sides, and closed again